 Always look for third party tests from any brand or reseller you are buying CBD from, if you can’t find one at the very least for cannabinoid content (confirming the CBD content, and importantly THC content are what they say they are).

-Our most popular products are our CBD oils by far, and most people start on our lower strength oil to test the water and get started.
+The most popular products are our CBD oils by far, and most people start on a lower strength oil to test the water and get started.

-If your still undecided but want to learn more about to use CBD oil, check our post on the different ways to take CBD and then head back to the blog to read a heap of information about CBD!
+If you’re still undecided but want to learn more about using CBD oil, check our post on the different ways to take CBD, and then head back to the blog to read a heap of information about CBD!

 - CBD will not get you high and it interacts with our bodies ECS.